Audemars Piguet Royal Oak Offshore Pride of Mexico special edition

 What a wonderful day!
-One of my favorite watchmakers has revealed the new Audemars Piguet Royal Oak Offshore Pride of Mexico special edition version of one of my favorite models of “sporty” luxury watches.
-Now the only problem is that it is limited to 200 pieces and costs from $40,000 to around $65,000, depending on the version.
+Audemars Piguet, one of my favorite watchmakers, has revealed the gorgeous Royal Oak Offshore Pride of Mexico (ref.
+26297IS.OO.D101CR.01 in titanium & ref.
+26297OR.OO.D101CR.01 in 18-karat rose gold) special-edition version of one of my favorite “sporty” luxury chronographs.
+Now the only problem is that it is limited to 200 pieces and costs from $40,000 to around $65,000 depending on the version that you plan to get.

-According to the Swiss watchmaking brand, the new Audemars Piguet Royal Oak Offshore Pride of Mexico edition commemorates the 200th Anniversary of the United Mexican States, most commonly referred to as Mexico.
+According to the Swiss brand, the Pride of Mexico collection commemorates the 200th Anniversary of the United Mexican States, most commonly referred to as Mexico.

 Back to our sheep, though.

-Featuring its usual chunky 42 mm x 14.7 mm case with an octagonal bezel, the watch is available either in 18-carat rose gold or in brushed titanium with steel bezel.
+Featuring its usual chunky 42 mm x 14.7 mm case with an octagonal bezel, the collection is available either in 18-karat rose gold or in brushed titanium with steel bezel.

-You will know that this is a Mexican-themed limited edition by looking at the watch’s face.
-As you can see on the photos, the main elements are painted in colors of Mexican flag with Arabic numerals and hands painted with green and white Superluminova, and a red-colored central second hand.
+You will know that this is a Mexican-themed limited edition by looking at the dial.
+The main elements are painted in colors of the Mexican flag with Arabic numerals and hands painted with green and white Superluminova and a red-colored central second hand.

-As usual, the luminous substance on the timekeeper’s dial glows very brightly for a couple of hours after exposure to sun light.
-Both in total darkness and in twilight the watch is easy to tell current time.
+As usual, the luminous substance on the dial glows brightly for a couple of hours after exposure to direct sunlight.
+Both in total darkness and twilight, the dial is easy to read the current time.

-The watch’s solid case back also comes engraved with an image of El Ángel de la Independencia (“The Angel of Independence”) monument that was erected a hundred years ago to commemorate the first Centennial of the Federation.
-The 36-meters-high column is located at the downtown Mexico City and is considered to be one of the most recognizable landmarks of the city.
+The Royal Oak Offshore Pride of Mexico‘s solid case back also comes engraved with an image of El Ángel de la Independencia (“The Angel of Independence”) monument that was erected a hundred years ago to commemorate the first Centennial of the Federation.
+The 36-meters-high column is located in downtown Mexico City and is considered to be one of the most recognizable landmarks of the city.

-As usual, the watch is powered by the recently introduced AP 2326/2840 automatic chronograph caliber with KIF Elastor shock absorption system and features the same 38 hours of power reserve and 100 meters of water resistance.
+As usual, the chronograph is powered by the recently-introduced AP 2326/2840 automatic caliber with the KIF Elastor shock absorption system.
+The movement features the same 38 hours of power reserve and 100 meters of water resistance as the previous iterations.

 Photos: Audemars Piguet